trevino200/Mastering-Kubernetes/README.md

     > DNS: 8.8.8.8
 - Docker will be installed on each worker nodes or minions.

-## SSH to the nodes

-There are two ways to SSH into the nodes:

 ### 1. SSH to the nodes